I have read your book on Guineas and loved it. I have 9 Guineas and 15 chickens.

 Let me take a guess here… She’s an Appendix Quarter Horse.
 For those who haven’t heard the term before, she’s a qh/tb cross but is considered by the Quarter Horse registry to be a Quarter Horse.

 Why will she continue with the chiro?
-Not that I’m against it, I just wonder if anything was found.
+Not that I’m against it, continuing chiro is always a great thing, I just wonder if anything was found.
 Particularly around the withers or front thoracics.

 I would have the horse looked at by a CESMT (Certified Equine Sports Massage Therapist) and look for back issues more up to the front of the horse but not ruling out the lumbars totally.